-Coordinated through the University's Career Center and the School of Engineering, the Department of Civil Engineering grants approval of credits for work.
+Coordinated through the University's Career Center and HIMSE, the department of Civil Engineering grants approval of credits for work.
 Students who are currently employed in civil engineering-related jobs are given the opportunity to discover relationships between academic topics and professional practice.
+A signed contract is required.
+Credit cannot be given retroactively.
 Prerequisites: Junior standing and approval of department chair.
 Repeatable, however a maximum of 3.0 credits can replace a required elective.
+P/NP grading.